Antique Mechanical Dolls, Automata Dolls 1850+

 Additional Doll Makers of Antique to Vintage Mechanical Dolls not shown

-Automata Mechanical Doll makers or suppliers of the bisque doll heads;
+Automata Mechanical Doll makers or suppliers of bisque doll heads;

-Adolf Ascher, Althof, Bergmann Co., Dehais, Fischer, Naumann & Company, Fleischmann & Bloedel (or Blödel), Adolph Fleischmann & Cramer, Arthur Heinze, I M Helvetic Corp. also called H & M Corp., Gebrüder Heubach, Ives, Blakeslee & Co, Pierre Jaquet-Droz, Kestner, Léopold Lambert & Eugénie Bourgeois, Henri Maillardet, Ferdinand Martin, Jean-Marie & son Edouard Henri Phalibois, Porzellanfabrik Rauenstein, Louis-Marie Renou, Friedrich Adolph Richter, Charles Rossignol, Roullet et Decamps, Jean Rousselot, Schoenau & Hoffmeister, SFBJ, Alfred Schroeder, Max Schudze, Simon & Halbig, Alexandre Nicholas Théroude, Gustav Vichy, Ungarische, VanHollbeke, Jaques de Vaucanson, plus others.
+Adolf Ascher, Althof Bergmann Co, Dehais, Fischer, Naumann & Company, Fleischmann & Bloedel (or Blödel), Adolph Fleischmann & Cramer, Arthur Heinze, I M Helvetic Corp. also called H & M Corp, Gebrüder Heubach, Ives, Blakeslee & Co, Pierre Jaquet-Droz, Kestner, Lambert & Bourgeois, Henri Maillardet, Elie Martin inventor of the swimming doll Ondines, Ferdinand Martin dolls, Jean-Marie & Edouard Henri Phalibois, Porzellanfabrik Rauenstein, Louis-Marie Renou, Friedrich Adolph Richter, Charles Rossignol, Roullet et Decamps, Jean Rousselot, Schoenau & Hoffmeister, SFBJ, Alfred Schroeder, Max Schudze, Simon & Halbig, Alexandre Nicholas Théroude, Gustav Vichy, Ungarische, VanHollbeke, Jaques de Vaucanson, plus others.
 Doll heads will be marked by the bisque head doll maker, other marks maybe on the key, the mechanical device or have a paper label from the doll maker or store that sold the doll.

 Animated dolls Adolf Zinner or Gottlieb Zinner Cymbaler dolls made by Simpson-Crawford Co.